Thoughts on the Arctis GameBuds – SteelSeries’ debut in the market, plus how Magic: The Gathering Foundations is an excellent entry point.

 Get the latest Gaming news, features, updates and giveaways straight to your inbox Learn more

-As always, it’s worth noting that while the Arctis GameBuds do come in PlayStation and Xbox-specific flavours, the Xbox variant of the buds do work with all systems, making it the easy choice if you own multiple systems.
+As always, it’s worth noting that while the Arctis GameBuds do come in PlayStation and Xbox-specific flavours, the Xbox variant of the buds do work with all systems, making it the easy choice if you’re platform agnostic.
 If you want the aesthetic pleasures of an all-white unit though, you’ll have to side with the PlayStation variant.

-At $359 the Arctis GameBuds are by no means a cheap earbud, especially considering you can pick up AirPods Pro for slightly less.
-But for that price tag you’re getting a surprisingly solid debut that doesn’t just competently handle regular listening needs, but excels in the gaming domain.
+At $359 the Arctis GameBuds are by no means a cheap earbud, especially considering you can pick up the AirPods Pro for slightly less.
+But for the price tag you’re getting a surprisingly solid debut that doesn’t just competently handle regular listening needs, but excels in the gaming domain.

-Plus, if you can nab them at a bargain (at time of writing Amazon is slinging them for $299) it’s well worth the investment.
+Plus, if you can nab them at a bargain (at time of writing Amazon is slinging them for $299), they’re well worth the investment.

 The SteelSeries Arctis GameBuds are available now for $359.99 from JB Hi-Fi.